 The guiding document will be presented at the GCP Member Assembly on 24-25 June in Basel, Switzerland, this will be an important input to the Coffee SR Code revision in 2026.
 The final RegenCoffee Framework will be published later this year.

-Watch this video for an overview of the RegenCoffee workstream and inform your participation in the public consultation.
+Watch this video for an overview of the RegenCoffee workstream.

 This overview covers the following aspects: